 10-1.
 Policy and Use

-b.
-DoD policy has a goal to decrease convenience check usage on an annual basis.
-The Army does not receive rebates or retain dispute rights on convenience check purchases.
-The authority to maintain a convenience check account will be justified on an individual organization basis and controlled and monitored by the organization’s CCO.
+a.
+Convenience checks provide activities with the flexibility to issue checks for payment of supplies and services to support mission needs when the vendor doesn’t accept payment by GPC.
+The Army does not receive refunds or retain dispute rights on convenience check purchases.
+The authority to maintain a convenience check account will be justified on an individual basis.
 The number of convenience check accounts per installation must be kept to a minimum.
 Convenience check accounts are available only to organizations that maintain active GPC accounts in good standing.

-d.
+e.
 Restrictions.

 1) Checkwriters must not use checks for employee reimbursements, cash advances, cash awards, travel-related transportation payments, or meals.